Google Becomes Social Engine-Internet Marketing Interaction Tips

 I don’t think that it is a good way what google does nowadays.
 They can already control us and collect all the data of our internet surfing habits.
 It will be a social engine, and also an all-round internet environment.
 And that doesn’t only have benefits.

-Catwoman´s last [type] ..fogbeültetés
+Catwoman´s last blog post ..fogbeültetés

 Vance Reply: